-Tracking Employee Time Can Save Time and Money
+How Employee Time Tracking Can Help Your Business Save Time and Money

-Employees — How much time out of the workday/week do employees spend on their time entry?
-Employee productivity may increase as the energy spent entering time is focused on business-related activities instead.
-The right system can also serve to increase employee confidence in the accuracy of their paycheck.
+Employees: How much time out of the workday/week do employees spend on their time entry?
+Employee productivity may increase as the effort spent entering time is focused on business-related activities instead.
+An automated system can serve to increase employee confidence in the accuracy of their paycheck.
 The use of an online system offers flexibility by providing a variety of options for tracking employee attendance, including mobile apps that also record geolocation, Also, a user-friendly dashboard supplies employees with a visual record of time and schedules.

-Business owner — By showing where money is going and how time is spent, time and attendance reporting can yield quantifiable metrics that can be used to improve the way you do business.
+Business owner: By showing where money is going and how time is spent, time and attendance reporting can yield quantifiable metrics that can be used to improve the way you do business.
 These metrics can also help management track and assess the performance of individual employees.
 A time and attendance system that complies with Fair Labor Standards Act regulations can alert business owners when employees are approaching overtime and when they will need to be compensated for this time.
 Having a detailed process for tracking hours worked and managing overtime can help your business save money, ensure your employees are paid appropriately, and comply with employment laws and health care reform.
 The ability to view staffing schedules and hours worked by department or individual also allows you to manage labor costs more effectively.
 When overtime pay increases, managers can study schedules and determining if the expense is truly needed or if job assignments can be shifted to others with more available time during the standard work day.

-- Time Savings – Time not spent on navigating a complex time and attendance process is time that can be spent on business.
+- Time savings — Freeing up the hours spent navigating a complex time and attendance process means more time can be devoted to running the business.
 According to industry estimates, seven minutes is the average amount of time it takes a supervisor to manually calculate time card data for each employee per pay period.
 Multiply that by the number of employees (or time cards) that need to be calculated two to four times a month, and it can add up.
 Collecting, managing, and entering time data into a payroll system takes valuable time.
 An integrated time and attendance system can help cut down on these labor costs and result in greater efficiency.

-- Reduce inefficiencies and errors — Another benefit of automated systems is the elimination of inefficiencies associated with paper time card systems.
+- Reduce inefficiencies and errors — Another benefit of automated systems is the elimination of inefficiencies and errors associated with paper time card systems.
 No more printing out paper time sheets, transferring time sheets to employees, approving individual time sheets, and entering data into the payroll system.
 An integrated time and attendance solution automates the process of tracking employees as they check in and out for work, resulting in more accurate time data collection and fewer payroll processing errors.
 Employees using a paper-based time and attendance system often forget to complete their timesheets, causing inaccuracies when they try to remember their time several days later.
 Errors arise when employees start guessing what time they arrived at work, how long their lunch breaks took, and what time they left — potentially resulting in employers paying for time not actually worked.
 Automated time and attendance solutions can eliminate mistakes and take the guesswork out of data entry.
 Also, by replacing paper-based methods with a modern time and attendance system, you give employees more time to focus on their jobs, while also giving their supervisors valuable labor data so they can identify and correct productivity issues before they become unmanageable.

 - Compliance — Complying with employment laws and time-keeping requirements is required for both large and small companies.
 The use of an automated time and attendance system may assist employers in doing so since it can provide consistency in time and attendance data collection.